ysrepo/sandbox/README.md

 1. In the terminal navigate into the cloned FFmpeg directory with sources and run `git checkout n8.1` (this tag version is checked and works fully compatible with code and is able for debugging)

-1. Here in the `FFmpeg/` directory from the terminal further run `./configure --enable-shared --enable-static --enable-pic --enable-debug=3 --disable-optimizations --disable-stripping --extra-ldflags="-L/usr/local/lib -Wl,-rpath,/usr/local/lib" --extra-cflags="-Og -fno-omit-frame-pointer -fno-inline"`
+1. Here in the `FFmpeg/` directory from the terminal run `./configure --enable-shared --enable-static --enable-pic --enable-debug=3 --disable-optimizations --disable-stripping --extra-ldflags="-L/usr/local/lib -Wl,-rpath,/usr/local/lib" --extra-cflags="-Og -fno-omit-frame-pointer -fno-inline"`

 1. Run `make` and wait for compilation with build

    a.
-For speed-up sometimes it is possible to run the `make -j8` command instead which executes building in parallel threads
+For speed-up sometimes it is possible to run the `make -j8` command instead, which executes building in parallel threads

 1. Run `make install`